Uncountably many enumerations of well-quasi-ordered permutation classes: Rightward-Yearning Pin Sequences

 It follows from their definition that proper pin sequences must turn by $90^\circ$ with each pin.
 In other words, an up pin may be immediately followed by a left or a right pin, but not by another up pin or by a down pin.
-As our goal is to encode binary strings as proper pin sequences, we \emph{could} therefore translate each $0$ into left or down and each $1$ into right or up, with the choices determined by the previous pin.
-If we were to do this, we might for example have the correspondence
+As our goal is to encode binary strings as proper pin sequences, we \emph{could} translate each~$0$ into left or down and each~$1$ into right or up, with the choices determined by the previous pin.
+If we were to do this, we might for example use the correspondence

-While we suspect that our results would remain true with this translation from binary words to proper pin sequences, they would undoubtably be more troublesome to prove.
-Instead, we restrict our attention to \emph{rightward-yearning pin sequences}, which we define to be the pin sequences made up only of right, up, and down pins.
-This means, because proper pin sequences must turn by $90^\circ$ with every pin, that every second pin in a rightward-yearning pin sequence must be a right pin.
-For the other pins, we translate $0$ to be a down pin and $1$ to be an up pin.
-Thus in this correspondence, we would have
+While we suspect that our results would remain true with this translation from binary words to proper pin sequences, they would undoubtedly be more troublesome to prove.
+Instead, we restrict our attention to \emph{rightward-yearning pin sequences}, defined as pin sequences that alternate between up or down pins at odd indices and right pins at even indices.
+Such restricted pin sequences are the subject of Jarvis' thesis~\cite{jarvis:pin-classes:}, and one of his results gives the basis and enumeration for a symmetry of the rightward-yearning pin sequences.

+\begin{theorem}[Jarvis~{\cite[Theorem 7.24, after a symmetry]{jarvis:pin-classes:}}] The downward closure of the set of all rightward-yearning pin sequences is the class